williamrcolwell/ELK-Container-Setup/README.md

 | Web-3 (DBWA 3) | Webserver     | 10.0.0.7        | Linux                 |
 | ELK            | Monitoring    | 10.1.0.4        | Linux                 |

+In addition there is a load balancer infront of the 3 webservers and the ELK server so that no server gets overloaded and there is always one available.
+There are 3 availability zones:

+Availability Zone 1:
+Web-1 and Web-2

+Availability Zone 2:
+Web-3

+Avaiability Zone 3:
+ELK

 # Access Policies

 The machines on the internal network are not exposed to the public Internet.